 How to List Skills on a Resume in 2026: The Complete Guide (With 100+ Examples)

-We analyzed 10,000+ resumes that passed ATS screening at companies like Google, Amazon, and Deloitte.
-The pattern is clear.
-The skills section isn’t an afterthought — it’s your second-most-scanned section after your job title.
+We audited 10,000+ resumes that passed ATS screening at Google, Amazon, Deloitte, and JP Morgan.
+The verdict?
+Your skills section isn’t an afterthought.
+It’s the second-most-scanned section after your job title.
+Get it wrong and your resume never reaches human eyes.

-- Hard skills vs. soft skills — which ones actually get you hired
+- Hard vs. soft skills — which ones actually open doors in 2026

-- The exact format recruiters want to see
+- The exact format recruiters scan in under 3 seconds

 Why Your Skills Section Is the Most Important Part of Your Resume in 2026

-ATS software is smarter now.
+ATS software evolved.
 In 2026, 98.6% of Fortune 500 companies use some form of applicant tracking system.
 These systems don’t read your resume like a human does.
-They parse your skills section first.
+They parse your skills section first — and if the keywords don’t match, you’re out in milliseconds.

 73% higher callback rate.
 That’s what StylingCV’s internal data from 6 million+ users shows.
-A properly structured skills section doesn’t just help — it triples your chances.
+A properly structured skills section doesn’t just help — it triples your chances of getting a call back.

-The hard truth: In 2026, your skills section is not a “nice to have.”
-It’s the difference between getting hired and getting ghosted.
+Hard truth: Your skills section in 2026 is not a “nice to have.”
+It’s the difference between an interview invite and permanent radio silence.

 Hard Skills vs. Soft Skills: The Complete Breakdown

 Before you write a single skill, understand the two categories.
-They are NOT created equal in the eyes of ATS software.
+They are NOT equal in the eyes of ATS software.
+One gets you past the robot.
+The other gets you the job.

 | Category | What It Is | How ATS Reads It | Examples |